 Landing a Job

-It may sound silly but the only way to find a job is to look for one.
-Some experts actually recommend you start looking six to nine months ahead of time.
+Some experts recommend you start looking for a job six to nine months ahead of time.
 In fact, finding work can be almost as time consuming as a full-time position.
 Constantly keep your eyes open for new opportunities and keep up on networking to build your list of contacts.
-Even if you choose not to work immediately upon graduation, it’s good to have the opportunity if you change your mind.
+Even if you choose not to work immediately upon graduation, itís good to have the opportunity if you change your mind.

 Email to a friend